rodoherty-ppb/alium-pipelines/README.md

-# CloudFormation templates for Alium applications
+# CloudFormation templates for pipelines of Alium applications

 This repo contains one directory for each application that is provisioned using code pipeline.